Musfiqur-Rahman0/Musfiqur-Rahman0/README.md

 I'm a dedicated Frontend developer
 ----------------------------------

-I'm a dedicated Frontend Developer .
+I'm a passionate Frontend Developer .
 My frontend expertise includes React, Tailwind CSS, and Framer Motion, where I often work on smooth animations, responsive layouts, and interactive UI elements.
 I've also worked on several React-based projects involving Framer Motion animations, navbar responsiveness, dynamic image updates, and more.
 I'm also interested in game development and basic programming skills, focusing on Python.
 Beyond coding, I enjoy staying active and exploring new technologies. 🚀

 *   🌍  I'm based in Bangladesh
 *   ✉️  You can contact me at [musfiqurrhaman6@gmail.com](mailto:musfiqurrhaman6@gmail.com)